About the Program

 The Ecotourism major combines multidisciplinary knowledge and skills related to ecotourism, protected area management, outdoor recreation, environmental science, and business administration.
 The Ecotourism major blends traditional classwork and experiential education opportunities.

-Ecotourism curriculum may include:
+Ecotourism curriculum includes:

 - World Ecotourism Destinations and Cultures